 Do Male Cats Eat Kittens?

 Male cats do not eat kittens and are more concerned with protecting their territory and gathering females for mating.
 There is little risk that the father will even get close to the kittens during the first few weeks.
-However, some male cats may attach the litter of another female to help ensure the survival of their offspring by reducing the demand for resources.
-When the male cat kills these kittens, it might also eat them.
+But, male cats might kill kittens to establish dominance and induce a female into heat.

 How Can I Help Ensure My Cat Doesn’t Eat Her Kittens?

 The best way to prevent your cat from eating her kittens is to keep her healthy when she is not pregnant.
+Make sure you feed your queen an adequate and nutritious diet during pregnancy and lactation.
 When it’s time to give birth, provide her with a private area away from traffic and noise.
 Resist the temptation to interfere in any way, so you don’t make her feel that the litter’s safety is compromised, and there will be a low risk of her eating the kittens.

 The most likely reason your cat will eat a kitten is that it was born unhealthy or stillborn.
-Although still rare, it’s more common in domestic cats than purebreds because there is no record of mixed genes with strays.
-Breeders can’t selectively breed out diseases and genetic problems, and there is no way to tell if the kitten will have a disorder.
 Your cat might eat the kittens for any of the other reasons, but they are more common in feral cats living in the wild without the benefit of food and shelter.

 We hope you have enjoyed reading over this short guide, and it has helped answer your questions.
 If we have helped you learn something new about your pet, please share our look into why cats sometimes eat their kittens on Facebook and Twitter.